1wunderkind/loopgpt-backend/CONTEXTUAL_EXCELLENCE_DEPLOYED.md

 ✅ **100% Implementation Complete**

-The LoopGPT Contextual Excellence enhancement is fully operational with:
+The LooptOS Contextual Excellence enhancement is fully operational with:

 - ✅ Missing info detection in intent classification
 - ✅ Smart defaults for missing information